riedyw/PoshFunctions/Docs/ConvertTo-Bool.md

 ```

 ## DESCRIPTION
-Parse a string and convert it to a Boolean
+Parse a string and convert it to a Boolean.
+Function aliased to 'Parse-Bool'.

 ## EXAMPLES